wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

    .. code-tab:: c++

-      XboxController exampleXbox = new XboxController(0); // 0 is the USB Port to be used as indicated on the Driver Station
+      XboxController{0} exampleXbox; // 0 is the USB Port to be used as indicated on the Driver Station

+The XboxController class provides named indicies for each of the buttons that you can access with `XboxController.Button.kX.value`.

 POV
 ---